Targa Adelaide

-Targa Adelaide is a tarmac-based rally event held on the state of South Australia, Australia, annually.
+Targa Adelaide is a tarmac-based rally event held annually in Adelaide, South Australia, Australia.
 The inaugural classic only event was 2011, but included modern vehicles from 2012.
 The event has an intermediate-length course design by Stuart Benson of approximately 260 competitive kilometres covered in five days over twenty nine closed road competitive rally stages.

 Rally format

 The event is held east of Adelaide in the Adelaide hills area and race in Adelaide on the first night of competition.